mtgjson/mtgjson-website/docs/file-models/set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### booster
 > A breakdown of possibilities and weights of cards in a booster pack.
-See the [Booster](/abstract-models/booster/) data model.
+See the [Booster](/abstract-models/booster/) abstract model.
 >
 > - **Type:** `object{props}`
 > - **Introduced:** `v5.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### cards
-> The list of cards in this set.
-See the [Card (Set)](../card-set/) data model.
+> The list of cards in the set.
+See the [Card (Set)](/data-models/card-set/) data model.
 >
 > - **Type:** `array[object]`
 > - **Introduced:** `v4.0.0`